D-Hank/HomePage/index.md

 ## About Me

 Hi.
-I'm Hankun Dai (or you can simply call me Hank), a second-year master student at Institute of Computing Technology, Chinese Academy of Sciences.
+I'm Hankun Dai (or you can simply call me Hank), a second-year master student at University of Chinese Academy of Sciences.

 I'm now building an AI-powered system to find faster distributed algorithms, inspired by DeepMind's [AlphaTensor](https://deepmind.google/discover/blog/discovering-novel-algorithms-with-alphatensor/).
 If you are interested and would like to talk, please feel free to drop me an email.

 ## Education

-- Master, Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China [2023.09 ~ Now]
+- Master, University of Chinese Academy of Sciences, Beijing, China [2023.09 ~ Now]
   <br>
  GPA: 3.96 / 4.0
   <br>